DATA PROTECTION POLICY & GDPR FOR EU RESIDENTS

 Transparent information, communication and modalities for the exercise of the rights of the data subject

-• The controller shall take appropriate measures to provide any information and any communication relating to processing the data subject in a concise, transparent, intelligible, and easily accessible form, using clear and plain language, for any information addressed specifically to a child.
+- The controller shall take appropriate measures to provide any information and any communication relating to processing the data subject in a concise, transparent, intelligible, and easily accessible form, using clear and plain language, for any information addressed specifically to a child.
 The information shall be provided in writing, or by other means, including, where appropriate, by electronic means.
 When requested by the data subject, the information may be provided orally, provided that the identity of the data subject is proven by other means.

-• The controller shall facilitate the exercise of data subject rights.
+- The controller shall facilitate the exercise of data subject rights.
 The controller shall not refuse to act on the request of the data subject for exercising his or her rights unless the controller demonstrates that it is not able to identify the data subject.

 The controller shall provide information on action taken on a request of the data subject without undue delay and in any event within one month of receipt of the request.
 That period may be extended by two further months where necessary, considering the complexity and number of the requests.
 The controller shall inform the data subject of any such extension within one month of receipt of the request, together with the reasons for the delay.
-Where the data subject makes the request by electronic form means, the information shall be provided by electronic means where possible, unless otherwise requested by the data subject.
+Where the data subject makes the request by electronic form means, the information shall be provided by electronic means where possible, unless otherwise requested by the data subject. - If the controller does not act on the request of the data subject, the controller shall inform the data subject without delay and at the latest within one month of receipt of the request of the reasons for not acting and the possibility of lodging a complaint with a supervisory authority and seeking a judicial remedy.

-• Information provided, and any communication and any actions taken shall be provided free of charge.
+- Information provided, and any communication and any actions taken shall be provided free of charge.
 Where requests from a data subject are manifestly unfounded or excessive.

-• Without prejudice, where the controller has reasonable doubts concerning the identity of the natural person making the request, the controller may request the provision of additional information necessary to confirm the identity of the data subject.
+- Without prejudice, where the controller has reasonable doubts concerning the identity of the natural person making the request, the controller may request the provision of additional information necessary to confirm the identity of the data subject.

-• The information to be provided to data subjects may be provided in combination with standardised icons to give in an easily visible, intelligible, and legible manner a meaningful overview of the intended processing.
+- The information to be provided to data subjects may be provided in combination with standardised icons to give in an easily visible, intelligible, and legible manner a meaningful overview of the intended processing.
 Where the icons are presented electronically, they shall be machine-readable.

-• The Commission shall be empowered to adopt delegated acts to determine the information to be presented by the icons and the procedures for providing standardised icons.
+- The Commission shall be empowered to adopt delegated acts to determine the information to be presented by the icons and the procedures for providing standardised icons.

 Information and access to personal data